Smoke-free Movies and Media

 What can be done?

 The American Academy of Pediatrics and several collaborating organizations encourage an R rating for movies containing tobacco imagery (unless it depicts the consequences of tobacco use or depicts historically accurate tobacco use), and that studios certify in the movie credits that no one associated with the film received any sort of compensation for including tobacco imagery in the production.
 The World Health Organization has released a report that calls for enforceable policies to restrict smoking in movies.
-Other ways to help combat this problem are to stop using brand identifiers in films that include tobacco imagery (ie, a clearly-marked cigarette package) and to include strong antitobacco ads that run prior to the start of a film that includes tobacco imagery.
-Read more about these four policies.
+Other ways to help combat this problem are to stop using brand identifiers in films that include tobacco imagery (ie, a clearly-marked cigarette package), to not offer public subsidies for movies featuring tobacco imagery, and to include strong antitobacco ads that run prior to the start of a film that includes tobacco imagery.
+Read more about these policies.

 Well, I can't do anything about this... right?